How We Launched a Website for the Worst Client Ever… Us

-Many clients think,” my website is done, I am done working on it.”
-But in all truth, you don’t really know how visitors are going to interact with your new website until you have some data around that.
+Many clients think,” my website is done; I am done working on it.”
+But in all truth, you don’t really know how visitors will interact with your new website until you have some data around that.

-A live website does not mean you stop working on it.
+A website launch does not mean you stop working on it.
 It means you continue to improve the experience for your clients.
-This could mean changing things up that after three months if certain features or content aren’t delivering results, converting, or working as expected.
+After three months, this could mean changing things up if certain features or content aren’t delivering results, converting, or working as expected.

-One example where we improved a piece of the newly built site was how we presented our client portfolio and success stories.
-Originally, we created “abstract looking” thumbnails for our portfolio page.
+One example of improving a piece of the newly built site was how we presented our client portfolio and success stories.
+Originally, we created “abstract-looking” thumbnails for our portfolio page.
 We thought that would be cool and trendy.
 But this is also an example of design vs. function.
 The thumbnails we designed were purely for visual and design appeal.

 What we realized from our data was that people were exiting our portfolio page sooner than we wanted.
-We examined why that might be, and came to the conclusion that maybe we were not exposing the brands or verticals that clients wanted to see, causing them to leave.
+We examined why that might be and concluded that maybe we were not exposing the brands or verticals that clients wanted to see, causing them to leave.

 If a “look-alike” potential customer is skimming our site to see what brands and verticals we worked with, they would have to drill down, click on the thumbnail to find out who that project was for and how it looked.
 We were making them do more work than necessary.